Partavate-Studios/orbiter8-prototype/readme.md

 **Version 0.3.0**

 This version of Orbiter 8 is the final manifestration of the original prototype.
-Work in this demo realizes the third of four demos on the roadmap to a beta.
-Features include an ever-expanding procedurally generated world full of stars, planets, moons, ships, and other players.
-Gamers can navigate the stars, trade at space ports, claim planets, and build space stations.

-There will be no (or few) updates to this repository as production for Demo 4 has since been refactored to use Vue 3, EhtersJS, and Solidity 8.
+Work in this demo realizes the final alpha demo on the roadmap to a beta.
+There will be few (or no) updates to this repository as we focus on beta production using a refresh stack including Vue 3, EhtersJS, and Solidity 8.

 **Test Network Deployments**
 - [Sepolia](https://sepolia.dev/) (Ethereum)